Mobile PIN Authentication

 Description

-This client-facing step is used to authenticate the user using the device's unlock PIN code.
-The PIN must first be registered using the Register Mobile PIN step.
+This client-facing step is used to authenticate the user using an app-specific PIN code they registered previously (using the Register Mobile PIN step).

-Once triggered, this step instructs the client to authenticate the user by prompting for the device's unlock PIN.
-The client uses the Authentication SDK to perform the authentication and sign a challenge provided by the journey.
-The client then submits the authentication result to the journey using the Orchestration SDK.
+Once triggered, this step instructs the client to prompt the user for their PIN and perform a signing operation on a challenge provided by the journey.
+The client uses the Authentication SDK together with the code and the challenge to generate a signature, and submits the result back to the journey using the Orchestration SDK.

 If successful, the journey sets the user context to the authenticated user and continues to the next step.
 User tokens generated upon authentication can be accessed in subsequent steps using @policy.userContext().
 If the step fails or is cancelled, the journey either aborts or continues to a failure or cancel branch if configured.